Groucho Marx: Personal life

 Marx's three marriages ended in divorce.
 His first wife was chorus girl Ruth Johnson (m.
 1920–1942).
 He was 29 and she was 19 at the time of their wedding.
 The couple had two children, Arthur Marx and Miriam Marx.
 His second wife was Kay Marvis (m.
 1945–1951), née Catherine Dittig, former wife of Leo Gorcey.
 Marx was 54 and Kay was 21 at the time of their marriage.
-They had a daughter, Melinda Marx, whose daughter Jade Berti was formerly married to Dominic Ruiz, brother of Dina Eastwood.
+They had a daughter, Melinda Marx.
 His third wife was actress Eden Hartford (m.
 1954–1969).
 He was 63 and she was 24 at the time of their wedding.

 During the early 1950s, Marx described his perfect woman: "Someone who looks like Marilyn Monroe and talks like George S. Kaufman."

 Marx was denied membership in an informal symphonietta of friends (including Harpo) organized by Ben Hecht, because he could play only the mandolin.
 When the group began its first rehearsal at Hecht's home, Marx rushed in and demanded silence from the "lousy amateurs".
 The musicians later discovered him conducting the Los Angeles Symphony Orchestra in a performance of the overture to Tannhäuser in Hecht's living room, and Marx was allowed to join the symphonietta.

 Later in life, Marx would sometimes note to talk show hosts, not entirely jokingly, that he was unable to actually insult anyone, because the target of his comment would assume that it was a Groucho-esque joke, and would laugh.